 “The U of MMA came at just the right time.
 I don’t trust a lot of the promoters out there.
 Not that they’re untrustworthy, but a lot of the time, it’s not set up for the fighters.
 At the end of the day, there are a lot of guys who want to help the fighters, but there’s no accountability.
-Promoters can do whatever they want, and if push comes to shove and it comes to them or one of my fighters, and they have to give them to some animal to that’s going to chew them up and spit them out, they would do that.
+Promoters can do whatever they want, and if push comes to shove and it comes to them or one of my fighters, they will.
 Jay (Tan) and the guys, they wouldn’t do that.
 That accountability and trust is there,” explains Alder.

 “The U is top notch all the way, the way they take care of their fighters, the production, good turnouts.
 It’s almost intimidating for a newer fighter.
 It’s like the major leagues of the amateur division.”